andyatkinson/andyatkinson.github.io/_posts/2026-04-20-rds-postgresql-scaling-aws-christmas-day.md

 1. Having experienced, long-tenured colleagues to guide changes, focusing on high leverage, while generously sharing their knowledge and experience.

 ## Thank You and Looking Forward
-While the biggest payoff was seeing that Postgres operated reliably through the peak traffic holiday season, it was also rewarding to work with great engineers currently on staff and benefit from all the accumulated scalability engineering practices injected into the codebase over many years.
+While the biggest payoff was seeing that Postgres operated reliably through the peak traffic holiday season, it was very rewarding to work with great engineers on staff, be well supported by leadership, and benefit from all the accumulated scalability engineering practices injected into the codebase over many years.
+A special thank you to Josh, Ronnie, and EJ.

-For 2026 we’re forming our plans to further improve reliability, scalability, and cost efficiency.
+For 2026 we’re forming plans to further improve Postgres reliability, scalability, and cost efficiency.

 If these types of posts are interesting to you, please consider subscribing to my blog or buying my book.
 If you're an engineer interested in working on these types of challenges, please get in touch.